aaronshikh/portfolio/README.md

 ## Data Science Portfolio

 **HI!
-I'm Aaron — an aspiring data scientist with a passion for analyzing, modeling, and explaining things.**
+I'm Aaron, an aspiring data scientist with a passion for analyzing, modeling, and explaining things (usually data).**

 ---